By Swati Chopra

 Tantra is a spiritual path that includes diverse practices.
-Mantras, for instance, which are not merely words but production of vibrations.
+Mantras, for instance, are not merely words but production of vibrations.
 Yantras are designs that help us focus mantras to produce specific vibrations.
 It is like architecture.
-We first make a map, and then decide upon the mantras, where we will place them, how we will pronounce them, so that we will get a particular end-result.
+We first make a map and then decide upon the mantras, where we will place them, how we will pronounce them so that we will get a particular end-result.

 I’ve heard that this process is scientific and precise.

 Absolutely.
 Science is integral to spirituality, and vice-versa.
 In the recent past, we would dismiss as unrealistic claims made in ancient Indian texts about human beings flying in the air.
 Now it is a reality.
 Similarly, we know about telepathy.
 Those who don’t understand it respond in two ways—either they close their minds to it and say it is not possible at all, or they try to find out more about it.
 It is the same with God-realization.
 Those who try may or may not reach Him, but at least they try.
 Then there are those who worship God out of fear—if He isn’t then it’s okay, but what if He is? (laughs)

 Today, the power of the mind is being recognized by everyone, including scientists.
 At one level, the human mind has invented so many wondrous things, like this.
 (Holds up his cellular phone.)
 It is such a tiny instrument and within seconds you could be talking to someone far away using it.
 We have created something that can send vibrations to another person and if he has the same technology, he can respond.

 When the mind can invent such a thing, why isn’t it powerful enough to do this on its own?
 We can create vibrations that can reach another person if he is attuned.
 This is the technique of Tantra.
 We create vibrations and use mantras and yantras to hone and direct them.